What did I eat? How much did I drink? Why did it happen? Why me?

 How Long Should You Keep A Bladder Diary?

 It doesn’t take long to get a sense of your daily habits and how they might impact your leaks.
 Most doctors recommend keeping a bladder diary for around 3-5 days.
 This should be enough time to get a clear picture of your overall bladder health.
 It will also give you clues to start modifying your lifestyle.
 If you decide to try medications or make particular lifestyle modifications, like doing Kegels or changing your diet, you might want to keep a bladder diary every time you make a change to see if there has been any improvement.

 Like the idea of a diary but not sure where to get started?
-Download a bladder diary template let us know how it goes.
+Download a bladder diary template (click this link to download it!) and let us know how it goes.
 Then, breathe a sigh of relief with bladder leak products delivered to your door from Lily Bird.